spiral/shopify-starter-kit/README.md

 `./src/customers` - folders for customer templates.
 Optional.

 `./src/templates` - include all store pages with necessary styles and scripts.
-All page should include own sections.
+Each page should include its own sections.
 By default, all templates use scripts and styles as webpack entry points.

 `./src/snippets` - are regular snippets with own styles.
-Style of each snippet can be included in section, template or theme.
+The styles of each snippet can be included in section, template or theme.
 By default, snippets styles or scripts are unwatched.

 `./src/scripts` - the main folder functionality.